Make Sure Your Record Reflects Your Character

 Expungement is the process of sealing your arrest and conviction records.
 This essentially removes the record from view publicly and professionally.
 That means that after your record has been expunged, it doesn’t need to be disclosed to other parties, like landlords or employers.
 There are several factors that dictate whether your record can be expunged, and they include things like the county in which the arrest or conviction occurred.
 Other factors include the jurisdiction, the nature of the crime of the charges, the length of time that’s passed since the arrest or conviction, and your previous criminal history.

-What are the Effects of Expungement?
+What are the Effects of Expungement and Set Aside?

 What’s the Difference Between Sealed Records and Expunged Records?